VincentToups/emacs-utils/monads.md

     (compose #'list-incr #'list-decr)

-Because this is Elisp, this doesn't cause and error.
+Because this is Elisp, this doesn't cause an error.
 Of course, if we think about this, we know it can't work.  `list-decr` takes a value, subtracts one, puts it in a list.
 Then we try to call `list-incr` on that value, but it will barf, because it will try to add one to a